How much compensation will i get for a Dislocation Injury Claim?

 Dislocation injuries should not be underestimated no matter how insignificant they may seem in the beginning.

-The court takes all of these factors into account when awarding compensation as long as you have a knowledgeable and experienced solicitor who would be able to help you to point out all of these possible effects and why you should receive compensation for them.
+The court takes all of these factors into account when awarding compensation as long as you have a knowledgeable and experienced solicitor who would help you point out all of these possible effects and why you should receive compensation for them.

-This is an important part of the claim process, as if you do not handle this properly, you may be unable to make claims against the negligent party because there would be insufficient evidence to back up your claims.
+This is an essential part of the claim process, as if you do not handle this correctly, you may be unable to make claims against the negligent party because there would be insufficient evidence to back up your claims.

 - Gather as much evidence as you can.
-Use your mobile phone to take photos of the accident and make sure it clearly shows the location and time the injury occurred.
+Use your mobile phone to take photos of the accident and clearly show the location and time the injury occurred.
 If it’s a road accident, make sure you take the photos before the vehicles are towed.